There's a good reason why parents are always lecturing their children to finish their plate of veggies!

 Add plenty of veggies to a daily smoothie or green juice

 Want a quick and convenient way to get multiple servings of vegetables?
-Throwing as many greens as possible (like spinach or kale) into a daily smoothie is the go-to method of countless dieticians and nutritionists.
+Throwing as many greens as possible (like spinach or kale), along with a green powder like our Primal Greens, into a daily smoothie is the go-to method of countless dietitians and nutritionists.
 This one method is great for those who aren't crazy about the taste of certain vegetables but still want to reap the benefits, since flavors can be easily masked in smoothies and juices.

 Add veggies to everyday meals like pizza or pasta